 - Top career choices: Program graduates include department chairs and program directors, with a good representation across academic surgery, research, and private practice.

-The Oral/Head & Neck Oncologic and Microvascular Reconstructive Surgery Fellowship is 1 to 2 years in length, depending on a fellow’s previous experience acquired during an oral-maxillofacial surgery residency.
+The Oral/Head & Neck Oncologic and Microvascular Reconstructive Surgery Fellowship is 1 year in length, depending on a fellow’s previous experience acquired during an oral-maxillofacial surgery residency.

 Clinical training emphasizes extensive operative experience in oral/head and neck microvascular patients.
 Common cases include malignant excisions, major soft tissue excisions, jaw excisions, neck dissections, and free and regional flaps.
 A preclinical training center in microvascular surgery allows fellows to gain a high level of proficiency.